mendax1234/tp/docs/UserGuide.md

 If any of these checks fail, ModHero will display an error message explaining the issue.

-> [!CAUTION]
-> Currently, our modhero doesn't support check if the mod you add is mutually exclusive to any of the existing module.

 ### Deleting an Elective: `delete`
 Removes one module from your plan.